kubernetes/website/content/en/docs/setup/independent/high-availability.md

   the workers
 - Full network connectivity between all machines in the cluster (public or private network is fine)
+- SSH from one device to all nodes in the system
 - sudo privileges on all machines

-In the external etcd scenario you will need this additional infrastructure:
+For the external etcd cluster only:

 - Three additional machines for etcd members

+{{< note >}}
+**Note**: The following examples run Calico as the Pod networking provider.
+If you run another networking provider, make sure to replace any default values as needed.
+{{< /note >}}

 {{% /capture %}}

-### Planning
+{{% capture steps %}}

+## First steps for both methods

+{{< note >}}
+**Note**: All commands in this guide on any control plane or etcd node should be run as root.
+{{< /note >}}

 1. Find your pod CIDR.
 For details, see [the CNI network documentation](/docs/setup/independent/create-cluster-kubeadm/#pod-network).
-   This example uses Calico, so the pod CIDR is `192.168.0.0/16`.
+   The example uses Calico, so the pod CIDR is `192.168.0.0/16`.

-### Create SSH access between nodes

-{{< note >}}
-**Note**: This section assumes the device you're on can ssh to every node involved.
-If this is not the case, you may have to create keys and share them across nodes instead of using ssh-agent.
-{{< /note >}}

-#### ssh-agent setup

-1. Start an ssh-agent session with `eval $(ssh-agent)`
+1. Enable ssh-agent on your main device that has access to all other nodes in the system by running `eval $(ssh-agent)`.
-2. Add your ssh identity to the session `ssh-add ~/.ssh/path_to_private_key`
+1. Add your ssh identity to the session `ssh-add ~/.ssh/path_to_private_key`.
-3. When you ssh to any node make sure you add the `-A` flag like this `ssh -A 10.0.0.7`
+1. When you ssh to any node make sure you add the `-A` flag like this `ssh -A 10.0.0.7`
-4. When using sudo, make sure to preserve the environment so the ssh forwarding works, `sudo -E -s`
+1. When using sudo on any node make sure to preserve the environment so the ssh forwarding works, `sudo -E -s`.

-At the end of this step, try `ssh`ing between nodes to ensure everything is working.
+1. SSH between nodes to check that the connection is working properly.

-### Creating the apiserver load balancer
+1. Create an apiserver load balancer with a DNS resolvable name.

 {{< note >}}
 **Note**: There are many configurations for load balancers.
 We have picked one